Report a benefits change of circumstances

 Changes to the people living with you

 If you or your partner leave the household, then a new form should be completed by the person remaining in the home.
 It will be likely that your income will have changed and new proof and details will be required.

 We may not be able to remove someone from an address without details of their forwarding address and if you are unable to provide a forwarding address you will need to provide an explanation.

 Absence from home

-With effect from 28 July 2016 you will need to tell us if you or your partner leave Great Britain for a period of 4 weeks or more.
+You will need to tell us if you or your partner leave Great Britain for a period of 4 weeks or more.
 Your entitlement to housing benefit will cease if you are absent from the country for over 4 weeks.

 If your absence is within Great Britain, you can still be away for up to 13 weeks as long as you intend to return to your home, and have not sublet.
 However you should still inform us that you will be away.